geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-07/meeting-transcript.md

 ##### **Geohot** [[00:56:40](https://www.youtube.com/watch?v=BQQqrUqe1VA&t=3400)]
 The failure 53 one I don't like.
-That doesn't even...
+That doesn't even..
 The other one has like an explanation, and I have to sit down and see if I understand it.
 I'm going to work on the linearizer tomorrow.
 I have a fix for the other bug in the linearizer.
 There's another bug in the linearizer where if it creates a block fork and it creates a block before it, if it needed a block end, it doesn't insert one.